-* G.E. and MI courses can be double-counted with major requirements.
-The upper-division writing requirement is included in the major (EES 104W).
-Of the 49 required General Education units, 7 units of G.E. will be satisfied by the following courses: 4 units of CHEM 1A/1AL in G.E.
-Breadth B1 and 3 units of MATH 75 in G.E.
-Foundation B4.
-Consult the department chair or faculty advisor for details.
-See advisor for details.
+* G.E. courses can be double-counted with major requirements.
+Of the 48 required General Education units, 9 units of G.E. will be satisfied by the following courses: 3 units of CHEM 1A/1AL in G.E.
+Breadth B1, 3 units of MATH 75 in G.E.
+Foundation B4, and EES 102 GE Area IB.
+Consult the department chair or advisor for details.

 - "Additional requirements" courses may be applied to satisfy requirements of a minor,

 appropriate.
 They also may be taken CR/NC (see Credit/No Credit Grading).

 - No more than 1 unit of EES 160 may be used to fulfill the upper-division elective requirement.
 EES 154, 155, and 168 are not applicable toward geology major requirements.